Code-Institute-Submissions/JJamsey911-restaurant_mp4/README.md

 ### Comments
-- Comments made are set to pending approval status to ensure nothing bad is displayed
+- Blog comments reuqire approval by admin and will display as pending untill admin review
-- Only registered users can comment on a blog post
+- Users must be signed in to comment on a post
-- Staff can approve comments via the admin panel on the backend
+- Approaval of comments must be done through the admin panal
+- User stories covered:

 <details><summary>See feature images</summary>